scottyschup/ruby-curriculum/w1d1/data-structures/hash.md

 #### `a = Hash.new { |hash, key| value }`

 This initialize method allows us to initialize an object for each new key value pair added to the hash.
-To achieve: `{ :s => [:zebra, :frog, :kangaroo], :t => [:lion] }`, one will want to initialize a seprate new instance of Array for each key.
+To achieve: `{ :s => [:zebra, :frog, :kangaroo], :t => [:lion] }`, one will want to initialize a separate new instance of Array for each key.

 ```ruby
 a = Hash.new { |hash, key| hash[key] = [] }